joelouthan/theologic.us/content/posts/prayers/2020-08-14-am_prayers.md

 ## Foremost

+Heal and protect Erin.
+But Lord, bring her heart securely and firmly in your presence.

 Heal Ariel.
 Heal and protect her and her roommate.
 Give her strength and grace.
 Be with her all of her days.

 Heal Amber.
 Lord, please heal her.
 Moreso, turn her heart towards you in this moment.
 Save and protect Kara.
 Protect my babies.
 Protect Eli & Ivy.Protect their sibs: Griffen, Gabe, Emma, Lucy, Grace, and Leslie.
 Save their home, Lord.